 The Chrome browser extension is available in a separate repository, not the shared codebase used for the verifier, sentinel, client, and documentation server.

-For a line-by-line explanation of how this extension works, please read the release notes to version 1 of the extension.
+For a line-by-line explanation of how the extension works, please read the release notes:

-When you install the extension, a Nyzo icon will appear in the top toolbar of Chrome.
+When pinned, a Nyzo icon will appear in the top toolbar of Chrome.
 When you click on the extension for the first time, a button will be displayed requesting configuration.

 When you have entered valid values, the field backgrounds change from red to green.
 The values are stored automatically as you enter them.